Is Satan a real figure or not?

 Disciple them and lead them from paths of sin.

 Don't confront the spirits unless they confront you or there are irregular problems in the new Christian's life.
 Disciple the person into the paths of holiness and the evil spirits will leave.
-Sometimes because of a distressful past, more time has to be given to leading the new disciple to understand how he is bitter and needs to forgive others as Christ has forgiven them.
+Sometimes, because of a distressful past, more time is needed to lead the new disciple to understand that he is bitter and needs to forgive others as Christ has forgiven him.
 Train them that whenever some past offense or sin comes up, they are to confess, make restitution and ask for forgiveness.
 This will bring total cleansing.

 Please remember that the Lord oversees any ministry to others.
 These are just some observations and not complete for every situation.
 Think of it as a starter kit.